-The lead adult social care inspector for the service undertook an unannounced inspection at the service on 25 January 2016.
-A specialist professional advisor with a background in older people's care also took part in the inspection.
-We spoke with a range of people about the service; this included one relative, seven people who lived at the home, and six members of staff.
+We spoke with a range of people about the service; this included two relatives, nine people who lived at the home, and eight members of staff.
 We spent time looking at records, which included six people's care records, four staff files, training records and records relating to the management of the home which included audits for the service.
 Prior to the inspection we reviewed information sent to us from the home such as notifications and safeguarding referrals.